Rinnegatamante/ff4a_vita/README.md

 This is a wrapper/port of *Final Fantasy 4: The After Years Android* for the *PS Vita*.

-The port works by loading the official Android ARMv7 executable in memory, resolving its imports with native functions and patching it in order to properly run.
+The port works by loading the official Android ARMv6 executable in memory, resolving its imports with native functions and patching it in order to properly run.
+By doing so, it's basically as if we emulate a minimalist Android environment in which we run natively the executable as is.

 ## Setup Instructions (For End Users)